Fan Fic / I'm Here to Help

 "I killed it.
 A creature, youma, demon, call it what you will.
 Did it have dreams, aspirations, hopes?
 Did it wish for its life, to be hunted and killed?
 Did it want to be left alone?"

 - Why Did It Have To Be Sailor Mercury: Out of all the Sailor Senshi, Mercury is the only one Emerald truly fears.
-Partly because her analytical and strategic abilities makes her dangerous to fight and partly because she attacks with ice due to experiences in the Great Freeze.
+Partly because her analytical and strategic abilities makes her dangerous to fight and partly because she attacks with ice due to his lingering trauma in the Great Freeze.

 - You Will Be Spared - Emerald's offer to a horde of youma ready to invade the Earth through a portal... not that they listen despite knowing how strong he really is.